kheller18/data-structures-algorithms/questions/HTML.md

 48. Explain HTML5 Graphics.
     + HTML5 supports two kinds of graphics:
-      + Canvas - It is like drawing on a whitepaper or a blank webpage.
+      + `Canvas`: It is like drawing on a whitepaper or a blank webpage.
 We can add different graphic designs on web pages with available methods for drawing various geometrical shapes.
         + ```
           <!DOCTYPE HTML>
           <html>